 5th Grade Structure

-Our teachers work in two-person teams, meaning, for the most part, one teacher teaches math and science while the other teacher teaches language arts and social studies.
+Our teachers work in two-person teams, meaning, one teacher teaches math and science/social studies while the other teacher teaches language arts.
+We do have one three-person team where one teacher teaches reading, the other math and lastly writing/science/social studies.

 6th Grade Structure

-Students are either placed on a two-person team (see 5th-grade) or a 6-person team.
-On the 6-person team, students will have a different teacher for each of their core classes (math, language arts, science, and social studies).
-We double block math and language arts, meaning those classess are about 90 minutes long.
+Our teachers work in 4-person teams, students will have a different teacher for each of their core classes (math, language arts, science, and social studies).
+There is one two-person 6th grade team which runs similarly to our 5th grade two-person teams.
+We double block math and language arts, meaning those classes are 90 minutes long.